 The employee or contractor attends a suitable location giving aural and visual privacy, where the sample is to be collected.
+They will be asked to wash their hands and will then wait until the hand temperature is regained.

 The employee or contractor may be accompanied by a witness (e.g. a work colleague, if required).